tylerthehaas/prism-ui-monorepo/packages/deprecated-prism-ui/README.md

 ### Authenticate the Github package registry

+Install [npmrc](https://www.npmjs.com/package/npmrc) and create a new profile named 'github'

 Follow the instructions in the "Authenticating to GitHub Package Registry" section of [this article](https://help.github.com/en/articles/configuring-npm-for-use-with-github-package-registry#authenticating-to-github-package-registry), but make note of the following:

 - You can skip the instructions to edit your home directory `~/.npmrc` file.
 - In the `npm login` command you will need to replace `--scope=@OWNER` with `--scope=@octanner`.

 Add a `.npmrc` file to your repo's root directory with the following contents:

 ```
 @octanner:registry=https://npm.pkg.github.com/
 ```